ablava/edir/README.md

 -----------

 This script is intended to be run as part of an
-IDM to provision users in eDirectory.
+IDM system to provision users in eDirectory.
 Please read the comments in the script to get started.